hipc-book/hipc-book.github.io/_lectures_in_progress/10-heterogeneous_programming.md

 ### Runtime Support

-Besides the compiler directives, there are also some environment variables and OpenMP functions to support device execution.
+Besides the compiler directives above, there are also some environment variables and OpenMP functions to support device execution.

 OpenMP 4.0+ adds the following target-based environment variables: